Skip to main content

 What is Thymosin Alpha-1?

-Thymosin alpha-1 (thymalfasin, marketed as Zadaxin) is a naturally occurring 28-amino acid peptide originally isolated from the thymus gland by Dr. Allan Goldstein in the 1970s.
+Thymosin alpha-1 (thymalfasin, marketed as Zadaxin) is a naturally occurring 28-amino acid peptide originally isolated from the thymus gland by Dr. Allan Goldstein and colleagues in the 1970s.
 The thymus is responsible for T cell maturation, and thymosin alpha-1 is one of its key hormonal products regulating immune development and function.

 How Does It Work?